kabanero-io/events-operator/README.md

 `https://<service-name>/<mediation name>`, where `<service-name>` is the name of the mediator.

 The `urlExpression`  is used to enable dynamically generated destinations.
-It is an Common Expression Language expression evaluated within the scope of the meidation, and may use any variable that is available or created within the body of the mediation.
+It is an Common Expression Language expression evaluated within the scope of the mediation.
-For our example above, it evaluates to the value of the variable `cel_variable`.

 <a name="webhook-processing"></a>
 ### Webhook Processing

 The mediator framework provides additional function to facilitate the processing of webhook messages.
-Currently only `gihub` webhook messages are supported.
+Currently only `github` webhook messages are supported.
 For example:

 ```yaml